YearOfProgramming/2017Challenges/challenge_3/java/jdfurlan/README.md

-# InvertBinarTree
+# MajorityElement
 ###### Java 8

 ### 1. Approach to Solving the problem

-Trees suck if you haven't messed with them in a while!
-Swapping the values is relatively easy using an A-B-C swap approach.
-The approach to print was to do a [Breadth-First Traversal](https://www.cs.bu.edu/teaching/c/tree/breadth-first/)
+I used a map to make sure all equivalent elements were mapped to the same key and tracked their frequencies with their value

 ### 2. How to compile and run this code

 Compile the Node class first

 ```
-javac InvertBinarTree.java
+javac MajorityElement.java
-java InvertBinarTree
+java MajorityElement
 ```

 ### 3. How this program works

-Iterate through the array, if the key is new add it and frequency of 1 Otherwise increment its frequency.
-After incrementing, check if that frequency is > n/2
+As we iterate through the list, if the map has never seen this element before, place it in the map and initialize its frequency at 1.
+If we have seen it before, increment its frequency, check if > n.length/2  and print if true, else update the frequency.